 As with all other things, Dan Barker has still not been able to account for the logic he brings into debates with him.
 Dan Barker is stealing from the Christian worldview.
 Remember what Paul said, “The God who made the world and everything in it, being Lord of Heaven and Earth…gives to all mankind life and breath and everything…for ‘in Him we live and move and have our being’” (Acts 17: 24-28).

 Do you want to see what grace looks like?
 God opens the door of His armory to allow the naturalists to sneak in wearing masks and all black, thinking they have gone undetected, and then patiently allows them to begin firing His weapons at His Kingdom, the one from which they were taken.
 Then, when they walk away from the battle after doing no damage at all (while thinking they have toppled castles) they continue to live, to breathe, to move, to be.

 It is abundant in every debate and conversation the unbeliever has with the Christian.
 They steal and mock; and yet, God is patient.

 God eventually, as all men are appointed to die (Heb.
-9:27), takes some of those lives back that He first gave the rebel soldiers, and those who join in their neglect-of-grace turn and look at their fallen ilk and shout at the top of their lungs, “Look at death!
+9:27), takes some of those lives back that He first gave the rebel soldiers, and those who join in their neglect-of-grace turn and look at their fallen ilk, shouting at the top of their lungs, “Look at death!
 How is God good?”